jbobbylopez/hi/README.md

 follows:
 - config/config.ini
 - config/groups.yml

+Depending on the groups you define in `groups.yml`, you will need a single .yml file defined for each group.
+You will see by default the following configuration files are already in place:

+- config/Security.yml
+- config/Data.yml
+- config/Tools.yml
-- config/checks.yml
+- config/Media.yml
+- .. and so on.

 ## config/config.ini ####
 This file is the main configuration file that tells 'hi' what files it needs and options it should enable.

-For example, you can use the 'checks_file' to specify a custom location of the specific checks.yml formatted file you would like to use.

-Also, you can configure table output options to customize how your reports displayed.
+You can configure table output options to customize how your reports displayed.

 ##### config.ini example #####
 ```
+[Defaults]
+fail_icon = 🔴
+fail_status = stopped
+success_icon = ✅
+success_status = running
+info_icon = 📘
+stat_threshold = 7

 [Paths]
-checks_file = config/checks.yml
-log_file = logs/hi_log.json
+log_file = hi_log.json

 [Report]
-header_style = black on yellow
+header_style = bold dark_blue on cyan
-hostname_style = yellow on black
+hostname_style = bright_blue on black
-ip_style = bold green on black
+ip_style = bold bright_green on black

 [Tables]
 number_of_columns = 3
-default_style = bold magenta
+default_style = green
-header_style = bold magenta
+header_style = bright_green on black
-border_style = bold bright_green
+border_style = bright_white
-column_style = bright_green on magenta
+column_style = bright_blue
 text_style = None

+[OS Bar]
+os_text_style = black on green

 [Logging]
-enable_logging = false
+enable_logging = true

 ```

-## config/checks.yml ##
+## config/<checks_group>.yml ##
 This is where the magic happens.
-The `  config/checks.yml  ` file is where your system status checks are defined.
-This file can be renamed to anything you want, but the new name or location will need to be updated in your `config.ini` file for it to be used.
+The `  config/<checks_group>.yml  ` file is where your system status checks are defined.
+The naming convention of this file must follow the group names identified you config/groups.yml.

 This configuration file allows you to define any number of system status checks to monitor services or functionalities available via the command line.